-The hamlet commercial area should form part of the Community Core and will be centered at the intersection of Conrich Road and Township Road 250 as shown on Map 9.
+The hamlet commercial area should form part of the community core and will be determined as part of the future policy area review.
 Hamlet commercial contributes to the social aspect of the hamlet and the development of a sense of community for the Conrich area.
-It will add visual interest to the community and provide local services, a pedestrian-orientated main street development, and casual meeting places for area residents.
-Future development of commercial within the Phase 2 Residential lands shall conform to the Hamlet Commercial policies of this Section, where applicable.
+It will add visual interest to the community and provide local services, a pedestrian orientated main street development, and casual meeting places for area residents.